iamkendru/iamkendru/README.md

 - 🔭 I’m currently working on my final year project that includes the computerization of a dual axis free mount system which can be applied to many fields and is cost effective.
 - 🌱 I’m currently learning about web servers and ngrok, nginx and funneling.
 - 📫 How to reach me: You can contact me anywhere.
-Here's my list of available contacts: [kendra](https://kyte.bio/kendru)
+Here's my list of available contacts: [kendra](https://kyte.bio/kendru).
+Further more here is me [Kendra Pokhrel](https://druix.panga-fort.ts.net)
 - 😄 Pronouns: He/Him/His